mudita/MuditaOS/pure_changelog.md

 * Separated system volume from Bluetooth device volume for A2DP

 ### Fixed
+* Fixed order of the services while closing system
+* Fixed crash of the E-ink service while restoring system data
 * Fixed removing wrong sentinels
 * Fixed music player behaviour when connecting/disconnecting audio devices
 * Fixed dropping the call during the DND mode